Nanosensor: Healthcare

 Nanonetworks require further study in that nanosensors are different from traditional sensors.
 The most common mechanism of sensor networks are through electromagnetic communications.
 However, the current paradigm is not applicable to nanodevices due to their low range and power.
 Optical signal transduction has been suggested as an alternative to the classical electromagnetic telemetry and has monitoring applications in human bodies.
 Other suggested mechanisms include bioinspired molecular communications, wired and wireless active transport in molecular communications, Forster energy transfer, and more.
 It is crucial to build an efficient nanonetwork so that it can be applied in fields such as medical implants, body area networks (BAN), internet of nano things (IoNT), drug delivery and more.
 With an adept nanonetwork, bio implantable nanodevices can provide higher accuracy, resolution, and safety compared to macroscale implants.
 Body area networks (BAN) enable sensors and actuators to collect physical and physiological data from the human body to better anticipate any diseases, which will thus facilitate the treatment.
 Potential applications of BAN include cardiovascular disease monitoring, insulin management, artificial vision and hearing, and hormonal therapy management.
-The Internet of Bio-Nano Things refers to networks of nanodevices that can be accessed by the internet.
+The Internet of Bio-Nano Things (IoBNT) refers to networks of nanodevices that can be accessed by the internet.
 Development of IoBNT has paved the way to new treatments and diagnostic techniques.
 Nanonetworks may also help drug delivery by increasing localization and circulation time of drugs.

 Existing challenges with the aforementioned applications include biocompatibility of the nano implants, physical limitations leading to lack of power and memory storage, and bio compatibility of the transmitter and receiver design of IoBNT.
 The nanonetwork concept has numerous areas for improvements: these include developing nanomachines, protocol stack issues, power provisioning techniques, and more.

 There are still stringent regulations in place for the development of standards for nanosensors to be used in the medical industry, due to insufficient knowledge of the adverse effects of nanosensors as well as potential cytotoxic effects of nanosensors.
 Additionally, there can be a high cost of raw materials such as silicon, nanowires, and carbon nanotubes, which prevent commercialization and manufacturing of nanosensors requiring scale-up for implementation.
 To mitigate the drawback of cost, researchers are looking into manufacturing nanosensors made of more cost-effective materials.
 There is also a high degree of precision needed to reproducibly manufacture nanosensors, due to their small size and sensitivity to different synthesis techniques, which creates additional technical challenges to be overcome.